-Tailor-make your Zambia holiday to see the bat migration
+Tailor-make your Zambia vacation to see the bat migration

-Every year from October until December, eight million straw-coloured fruit bats arrive from the Congo to feed on the wild musuku fruits in Zambia's Kasanka National Park.
+Every year from October until December, eight million straw-colored fruit bats arrive from the Congo to feed on the wild musuku fruits in Zambia's Kasanka National Park.
 It's the world's largest mammal migration.

 Wildlife in the Bangweulu Wetlands

 This is one of Africa’s most spectacular wildlife secrets, with the shoebill stork a particular draw.
 There are also wattled crane, sacred ibis, spur-winged goose, and swamp flycatcher, as well as plentiful elephant, buffalo, reedbuck, and massive herds of black lechwe.

 Fitting the bat migration into a bigger safari vacation